Renormalization-Inspired Effective Field Neural Networks for Scalable Modeling of Classical and Quantum Many-Body Systems

-In the classical 2D Ising model, both the effective field and quasi-particles can be exactly calculated, which, however, becomes infeasible for more complex many-body interactions.
+In the classical 2D Ising model, both the effective field and quasi-particles can be exactly calculated, which, however, becomes infeasible for more complicated many-body interactions.
 Following the spirit of renormalization from field theory, we can recursively refine the evaluations of the effective field and the quasi-particles.
-As shown in Fig.~\ref{fig_spin3}(a), we can extend the FP layer number in Fig.~\ref{fig:figure1}(b) to obtain the deep effective field neural networks.
+This recursive structure, when combined with the multiplicative interactions and self-similar connectivity pattern, implements a continued function---a mathematical tool from renormalization theory for handling divergent perturbative series (see Supplementary Material~\cite{supplementary_material} for the complete derivation).
+As shown in Fig.~\ref{fig_spin3}(a), we can extend the FP layer number in Fig.~\ref{fig:figure1}(b) to obtain the deep Effective Field Neural Networks.
 The evaluation procedure is detailed as

 where the function $f_{i-1}$ maps the previous quasi-particle layer $S_{i-1}$ (for $i\geq 2$) or the initial layer $S_{0}$ (for $i=1$) to the effective field layer $F_{i}$.
-The input layer $S_{0}$ is first processed by $g_{i}$, then multiplied in elements by $F_{i}$ to produce the quasi-particle layer $S_{i}$.
+The input layer $S_{0}$ is first processed by $g_{i}$, then element-wise multiplied by $F_{i}$ to produce the quasi-particle layer $S_{i}$.
 Each FP layer consists of $F_{i}$ and $S_{i}$.
 The final quasi-particle layer $S_{n}$ generates the output energy $E$ through the function $q$, which sums all elements of the last layer.
-Typically, $f_{i}$ and $g_{j}$ are nonlinear to enhance expressiveness, though linear functions may suffice for simpler models like the classical 2D Ising model with nearest-neighbor interactions.
+The functions $f_{i}$ are nonlinear (specifically, we use hyperbolic tangent functions) to implement renormalization by ensuring finite values, while $g_{j}$ are nonlinear to enhance expressiveness.
+Linear functions may suffice only for simpler models like the classical 2D Ising model with nearest-neighbor interactions.

-We present two case studies to demonstrate the capability of EFNNs to capture many-body interactions.
-The first case study focuses on the classical 3-spin infinite range model in 1D, with Hamiltonian:
+We present three case studies to demonstrate the capability of EFNNs to capture many-body interactions.
+The first case study focuses on the classical 3-spin infinite-range model in 1D, with Hamiltonian:

-where the spins take binary values $0,1$, $J_{ijk}$ are constants, and the system comprises 15 lattice sites.
-We train EFNNs to evaluate $H(S)$ in Eq.~(\ref{eqn_H_stochastic}), and compare its performance with that of DNNs.
+where the spins take binary values $\{0,1\}$, $J_{ijk}$ are constants, and the system comprises 15 lattice sites.
+We train EFNNs to evaluate $H(S)$ in Eq.~(\ref{eqn_H_stochastic}), and compare its performance with those of DenseNets, ResNets, and DNNs.